IBM/dbb/Templates/JenkinsPipeline/README.md

 When the development team agrees to build a release candidate, the release pipeline type is triggered manually for the `main` branch.
 The development team manually requests the execution of the pipeline and sets the *pipelineType* variable as `release`.
 Per the recommended branching model, release packages are only created from the `main` branch.

-It supports the same steps steps as the basic build pipeline:
+It supports the same steps as the basic build pipeline:

 * Setup
 * Clone